wp-plugins/rssphoto/readme.txt

 In `RSSPhoto.class.php`, set the variable `$show_title` to 1.
 Note that this capability is still in beta, and there are some layout issues that may crop up when the title is displayed.
 You can modify the CSS of the title (which is wrapped in a div just before the image) in `rssphoto.css` under the class `rssphoto_item_title`.

+= My feed doesn't display any photos; W3C Feed Validation says it's valid but has a warning about wrong media type =

+If you get a warning from the [W3C Feed Validation Service](http://validator.w3.org "W3C Feed Validation Service") about your feed being served with the wrong media type, and RSSPhoto doesn't display your images, you may need to install the SimplePie Core plugin and force RSSPhoto to use it.
+The integrated SimplePie refuses to parse the feed because of the incorrect media type.
+Follow the FAQ point below to enable SimplePie Core.
+Then, open `RSSPhoto.class.php` and set the `$force_feed` variable to `true`:

+`var $force_feed = true;`

+= How do I force RSSPhoto to use the SimplePie Core plugin so I have access to more feed-level options for troubleshooting? =

+To be clear, this option is available for fringe cases and is not expected to be commonly used (hence getting down and dirty with the code).
+An example is where the XML feed does not set its headers correctly and the SimplePie "force_feed" option must be set.

+First, de-activate RSSPhoto.
+Next, install and activate the SimplePie Core plugin (*not* the full SimplePie plugin).
+Here's a link to the [SimplePie Core plugin](http://wordpress.org/extend/plugins/simplepie-core/ "SimplePie Core plugin").

+Now, edit `RSSPhoto.class.php` and change the value of the variable `$parser` from 'built-in' to 'simplepie-core':

+`var $parser = 'simplepie-core';`

+Re-activate RSSPhoto.
+That's it!

+= I'm getting an error about the SimplePie class not being found.
+What's wrong? =

+This should *only* happen if you have followed the directions above to force RSSPhoto to use the SimplePie Core plugin.

+Here's what the error might look like:

+Fatal error: Class .SimplePie. not found in /home/username/public_html/wp-content/plugins/rssphoto/rssphoto.php on line 40

+If you receive this error, the most likely problem is that the SimplePie Core plugin is not installed or activated.
+Here's a link to the [SimplePie Core plugin](http://wordpress.org/extend/plugins/simplepie-core/ "SimplePie Core plugin").

 == Screenshots ==